rahulgurnani/question-classification/README.md

 It would be helpful installing miniconda as it will make further installations.

-Install spacy, you can find the details of installation here.
+Install spacy using > conda install spacy, you can find the details of installation [here](https://spacy.io/docs/usage/).

-Install python-tk, on linux machines: sudo apt-get install python-tk
+Install python-tk, on linux machines:
+> sudo apt-get install python-tk